ai-cfia/dev-rel-docs/Tooling/Why-Open-Source-development.md

 Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html)
 require us to do development in the open.

-* "Share evidence, research and decision making openly.
-Make all non-sensitive data, information, and new code developed in delivery of services open to the outside world for sharing and reuse under an open licence."
+* "Share evidence, research and decision-making openly.
+Make all non-sensitive data, information, and new code developed in delivery of services open to the outside world for sharing and reuse under an open license."
 * "Collaborating widely allows us to learn lessons from others to minimize mistakes and reduce rework by identifying and sharing existing solutions.
 The problems that government solves are often unique, though they are not unique